 Hikers Delight Trail Challenge

-On Saturday, join Friends of Shenandoah Mountain and Potomac Appalachian Trail Club – Southern Shenandoah Valley Chapter, and Walkabout Outfitter for an invigorating hike to a scenic viewpoint on Shenandoah Mountain or a short family hike along the scenic North River Gorge.
+Due to Covid-19, this year our hikes will not be led by Friends of Shenandoah Mountain, Potomac Appalachian Trail Club – Southern Shenandoah Valley Chapter, and Walkabout Outfitter.
+However, feel free to venture on your own.
+For an invigorating hike to a scenic viewpoint on Shenandoah Mountain or a short family hike along the scenic North River Gorge, consider these nearby hikes.
 Bring water, a snack, appropriate clothing and shoes, rain gear and any personal items or first aid you might need.
-Participants are required to sign a PATC liability waiver.
-No dogs, please.

 Chestnut Ridge Hike – 7 miles